gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

 | In the code below, image **img9** has pixels of brightness 9.
 | An image, **img1**, with brightness 1, is first created from that, then other brightnesses are obtained in for-loops so that the image is pulsed.
-| The sleeptime variable makes it convenient to adjust the pulsing rate.
+| The sleep_time variable makes it convenient to adjust the pulsing rate.

 .. code-block:: python